Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 All experiments are conducted within the Docker container.

-In case there are up-stream changes of the artifact, once the container is started you can run the following command:
+In case there are up-stream changes of the artifact, once the container is started you can run the following command to sync up (which is suggested):
 ```
 # cd /icse23
 # bash sync.sh
 ```
-to pull those changes.

 Once running inside the Docker, you can also find this document at `/icse23/icse23-artifact-evaluation/README.md`.

 ### Build the Docker Image

-The scripts used to build the Docker image can be found from `/icse23/GenSym/docker-image/Dockerfile` and `/icse23/GenSym/docker-image/init_script.sh`.
+The scripts used to build the Docker image can be found at `/icse23/GenSym/docker-image/Dockerfile` and `/icse23/GenSym/docker-image/init_script.sh`.
-Following these scripts, one can rebuild the Docker image from scratch by running given a tag name:
+Using these scripts, one can rebuild the Docker image from scratch by running given a tag name:
 ```
 $ cd /icse23/GenSym/docker-image